-"The following vouchers as audited and certified by the auditing officer, as required by RCW 42.24.080, and those expense reimbursement claims certified, as required by RCW 42.24.090, are approved for payment.
-In addition, payroll warrants in the amount of \$ are also approved.
+"The following vouchers as audited a required by RCW 42.24.080, and tho certified, as required by RCW 42.24.0 •

+addition, payroll warrants in the amo

 (Fund Name)

-Voucher numbers through

-totaling \$
+Voucher numbers tl totaling \$ 3

-Payroll warrant numbers through
+Payroll warrant numberstotaling \$ through

-totaling \$ :

 Per RCW 42.24.180, in order to expedite the payment of claims, the Board of Directors of any school district, may authorize the issuance of warrants or checks in payment of claims after the provisions of this chapter have been met and after the officer designated by resolution of the school district, has signed the checks or warrants, but before the Board of Directors has acted to approve the claims.
 The Board of Directors may stipulate that certain kinds or amounts of claims shall not be paid before the board has reviewed the supporting documentation and approved the issue of checks or warrants in payment of those claims.